LIT Music Awards Gold Winner - Recursive Classics

 2025

-LIT Talent Awards - TAPEWORM
+LIT Talent Awards - Romance In The Redwoods

 Winner/ Winner's Company